ironsheep/P2-vscode-extensions/README.md

 ## Credits

-Ray [Cluso99] in our propeller Forums which started this effort for us.
+Ray [Cluso99] in our [Propeller 2 Forums](https://forums.parallax.com/categories/propeller-2-multicore-microcontroller) which started this effort for us.

-Patrick [Entomy](https://github.com/Entomy) for a spin1 extension which helped me get further along with this one.
+Patrick (GitHub [Entomy](https://github.com/Entomy)) for a spin1 extension which helped me get further along with this one.

 ## License